datastackacademy/deb-intro/deb/ch2/ep5/README.md

 # Python and SQL

-Instruction in the jupyter notesbooks in the `notebooks` directory.
+Instructions are in the jupyter notebooks in the `notebooks` directory.